joerg-pfruender/joerg-pfruender.github.io/_posts/2020-01-25-Localstack_in_Docker.md

             echo "$(get_all_queues)"

-When you look at the code, you will see that bash scripting is not my programming mother tongue.
+When you look at the code, you will see, that bash scripting is not my programming mother tongue.
 I'm more a java guy.
 So if you have some improvements, I will be happy.

 ## One more thing